-Term Definition Eligible application An application or proposal for services under the program that the Program Delegate has determined is eligible for assessment in accordance with these guidelines.
-Eligibility criteria Refer to the mandatory criteria which must be met to qualify for a participation in the program.
-Executive Director Position title for the Executive Director of the Industry Growth Program General Manager Position title for Senior Executive Service level staff within the department.
-Grant For the purposes of the CGRGs, a 'grant' is an arrangement for the provision of financial assistance by the Commonwealth or on behalf of the Commonwealth: a. under which relevant money or other Consolidated Revenue Fund (CRF) money is to be paid to a grantee other than the Commonwealth; and which is intended to help address one or more of the Australian Government's policy outcomes while assisting the grantee achieve its objectives.
+Term Definition Eligible application An application or proposal for services under the Program that the Program Delegate has determined is eligible for assessment in accordance with this guide.
+Eligibility criteria Refer to the mandatory criteria which must be met to qualify for a participation in the Program.
+General Manager Position title for Senior Executive Service level staff within the department.
+Grant For the purposes of the CGRGs, a 'grant' is an arrangement for the provision of financial assistance by the Commonwealth or on behalf of the Commonwealth: a. under which relevant money 11 or other Consolidated Revenue Fund (CRF) money 12 is to be paid to a grantee other than the Commonwealth; and b. which is intended to help address one or more of the Australian Government's policy outcomes while assisting the grantee achieve its objectives.
 Grant funding or grant funds The funding made available by the Commonwealth to grantees under the Program.
 Grant opportunity Refers to the specific grant round or process where a Commonwealth grant is made available to potential grantees.
 Grant opportunities may be open or targeted, and will reflect the relevant grant selection process.
 GrantConnect The Australian Government's whole-of-government grants information system, which centralises the publication and reporting of Commonwealth grants in accordance with the CGRGs.
-Grow/growth Scaling up your business into national or international markets, through the successful commercialisation of your innovative product, process or service.
+Grow/growth Growth under the program means scaling up your business into national or international markets, through the successful commercialiation of your innovative product, process or service.
 The program targets businesses beginning to, or with capacity to, scale as described above but does not include routine business growth.
 Guidelines Guidelines that the Minister gives to the department to provide the framework for the administration of the program, as in force from time to time.

-&lt;sup>12 Relevant money is defined in the PGPA Act.
+$^{^{11}}$ Relevant money is defined in the PGPA Act.
 See section 8, Dictionary.

-&lt;sup>13 Other CRF money is defined in the PGPA Act.
+12 Other CRF money is defined in the PGPA Act.
 See section 105, Rules in relation to other CRF money.